Undalevein/LMUHacks2024-TeamEducation/README.md

-# LMUHacks2024 - New LMU Website
+# LMUHacks2024 - New MyLMU Website
-## Created by Wesley Ng, Joshua Lee, Sammy Santos, and Simon
+## Created by Wesley Ng, Joshua Lee, Sammy Santos, and Simon Worku